 Guitar (Beg.): Learn basic chords and strumming on the acoustic guitar

-Horseback Riding: English-style equitation lessons for beginning and intermediate riders - walk, trot, canter and basic jumps
+Horseback Riding: English-style equitation lessons for beginning and intermediate riders - walk, trot, canter, and basic jumps (additional $95 fee)

 International Cooking: Cook, bake, and taste delicious dishes from different countries each day